Citytv: National broadcasts

-Sports broadcasts on the Citytv stations have been sparse over the years.
+As of June 18, 2026, Citytv no longer airs sports.
+Sports broadcasts had long been sparse on the network.
 Between 2005 and 2014, the predominant sports property on Citytv was coverage of the National Football League.

 Craig Media (then-owners of the current Citytv stations in Winnipeg, Edmonton and Calgary) owned the rights to Monday Night Football in the early 2000s, and these rights moved to Citytv for MNFs final season on ABC in 2005, before being moved again to TSN in 2006.
+As such, Citytv broadcast Super Bowl XL in February 2006.
 Following the sale to Rogers, CKVU carried Sunday afternoon "late window" (4:00/4:15 p.m.
 ET, 1:00/1:15 p.m.
-PT) games during the 2007 season (as did Omni Television station CJMT in Toronto).
+PT) games during the 2007 season (as did Omni Television station CJMT in Toronto); CKVU had previously held the Vancouver rights to Monday Night Football from 1977 until 1997 and Sunday afternoon coverage from 1998 until 2001 by virtue of its Global affiliation, including the Super Bowl in 1985, 1988, 1991, 1995, 1999 and 2001.
 From the 2008 season through 2013, all Citytv stations carried Sunday late-window games.
 After rights to late games were acquired by CTV (who also airs early games), Sportsnet and Citytv maintained rights to Thursday Night Football and the afternoon American Thanksgiving games until the 2017 season, when these rights were acquired by TSN.

 Under Rogers ownership, Citytv has aired occasional sports broadcasts as an overflow channel for co-owned Sportsnet, such as a 2014 FIFA World Cup qualification group-stage match between Canada and Panama on September 11, 2012, in simulcast with Sportsnet One.
 It has also broadcast supplementary coverage of two tennis events that were primarily broadcast by the Sportsnet channels: the 2012 Rogers Cup, and the 2012 Davis Cup World Group Play-off between Canada and South Africa.

 On November 26, 2013, Rogers announced a 12-year, $5.2 billion deal to become the exclusive national rightsholder to the National Hockey League in the 2014–15 season.
 Beginning in October 2014, Citytv began to broadcast NHL games produced by Sportsnet as part of Hockey Night in Canada, and Rogers Hometown Hockey, a Sunday night game of the week hosted by Ron MacLean.
 Hometown Hockey moved from Citytv to Sportsnet for the 2015-16 season.

+On April 2, 2025, Rogers extended its deal with the NHL for another 12 years, worth $11 billion, to commence in 2026-27, following the expiration of the current agreement.
+Sports programming on Citytv came to an end on June 18, 2026, as Rogers announced NHL broadcasts would be exclusive to Sportsnet cable and streaming services.
+Consequently, Canadians lost access to free, over-the-air NHL games for the first time in 74 years.
+On July 28, 2026, Rogers reached a sub-licensing agreement with Amazon to stream at least 26 regular-season NHL games and select playoff series on Prime.